3. Returning to the workplace

 How can I help my workers if they’re worried about returning to work?

-It’s natural that people might be anxious about returning to work after time away from the workplace during the pandemic, for example.
+It’s natural that people might be anxious about returning to work.

 They could be worried about things like: